Package insert / product label

 |1.9 ± 0.7|

 |1.5 ± 0.7

 (n = 21)

-Pregnancy: Zidovudine pharmacokinetics have been studied in a Phase I study of 8 women during the last trimester of pregnancy.
+Pregnant Women: Zidovudine pharmacokinetics have been studied in a Phase I trial of 8 women during the last trimester of pregnancy.
 Zidovudine pharmacokinetics were similar to those of nonpregnant adults.
-Consistent with passive transmission of the drug across the placenta, Zidovudine concentrations in neonatal plasma at birth were essentially equal to those in maternal plasma at delivery. [see Use in Specific Populations (8.1)].
+Consistent with passive transmission of the drug across the placenta, zidovudine concentrations in neonatal plasma at birth were essentially equal to those in maternal plasma at delivery [see Use in Specific Populations (8.1)].

-Geriatric Patients: Zidovudine pharmacokinetics have not been studied in patients over 65 years of age.
+Geriatric Patients: Zidovudine pharmacokinetics have not been studied in subjects over 65 years of age.

-Gender: A pharmacokinetic study in healthy male (n = 12) and female (n = 12) subjects showed no differences in Zidovudine exposure (AUC) when a single dose of Zidovudine was administered as the 300-mg Zidovudine tablet.
+Male and Female Patients: A pharmacokinetic trial in healthy male (n = 12) and female (n = 12) subjects showed no differences in zidovudine AUC when a single dose of zidovudine was administered as a 300 mg zidovudine tablet.

 23% to 78%b

 | Clarithromycin 500 mg twice daily ||100 mg every 4 h x 7 days||4||↓12%||Range:|

 | Fluconazole 400 mg daily ||200 mg every 8 h||12||↑74%||95% CI:|